 Emerald Ash Borer (EAB) is an aggressive wood borer that attacks and kills all species of ash.
 Ash wood is used in making flooring, baseball bats, tool handles, and cabinets.
 It is estimated that there are well over 700 million ash trees in Wisconsin.
-Although stressed trees are always more prone to borer attack, evidence from Michigan suggests that healthy, well maintained trees are also attacked and killed by this beetle.
+Although stressed trees are typically more prone to borer attack, the Emerald Ash Borer can attack and kill both healthy and stressed trees.

 The main defense in Wisconsin is to identify and destroy infestations before they can become widespread.
 The most likely source of problems is infested firewood that has been brought into the state from infested areas.
 For this reason, the Department of Natural Resouces is conducting a statewide survey of state forests and parks, specifically looking for signs of this insect.
 The insect can also be transported in infested nursery stock.
 The Wisconsin Department of Agriculture, Trade and Consumer Protection will be conducting a statewide survey of nurseries, searching for signs of this insect.
 The Wisconsin Department of Agriculture, Trade and Consumer Protection also conducts trapping efforts using prism traps.